 A requirement for SSO is that the organization has a running authentication service that Templafy can communicate with.
 Examples of these services include ADFS, AzureAD in the cloud, and other similar services.

-Templafy supports to all the most commonly used SSO technologies, including:
+Templafy supports the most commonly used SSO technologies, including:

 - AzureAD (OpenID connect)